yhjune/Class-2023-MachineLearning/README.md

 |Open Multi Class |classifiyed the multi claesses|in the monitored&unmonitored data|

 ## Data Pipe Line
-you can run the model using the datas in `data`, but here's some more detailed pipe line from the origianl datas in case you need to modify the datas.
+you can run the model using the datas in `data`, but here's some more detailed pipe line from the origianl datas in case you need to modify them.

 **Order : original data -> `store_*_pickle.ipynb` -> `feature_extraction_*.py` -> result data**